 What are these men actually saying?
 Lloyd-Jones says that we are not under the law as a way of salvation but he implies that we are under it as a means of sanctification.
 The idea is this: "We dont need the law for salvation but we need it for daily living."
 He says we must never say farewell to the law.
 [Note that Paul says that the believer has become dead to the law by the body of Christ (Rom.
 7:4) and that the believer has been delivered or released from the law, having died to that by which he was once bound (Rom.
 7:6), whereas Lloyd-Jones says that we must never say farewell to the law.]

-Arthur Pink, in the above quote, reveals his own misunderstanding of dispensational truth.
+Arthur Pink, in the first quote above, reveals his own misunderstanding of dispensational truth.
 We recognize that the Lord Jesus was under the law because He lived in the dispensation of the Mosaic law which did not end until His own death at Calvary.
 He was "made of a woman, made under the law" (Gal.
 4:4).
 Because the Lord Jesus was under the law does not mean that Christians living in the present dispensation of grace are under the law.
 Indeed Paul declares the very opposite: "For sin shall not have dominion over you: for ye are not under the law, but under grace" (Romans 6:14).
 Pink also insists that the way a Christian can be kept from sinning is by loving, fearing and obeying the law.
 He thus brings the believer to Mount Sinai.
 Paul in Romans chapter 6 does not do this.
 Instead Paul brings the believer to Mount Calvary and sets forth the glorious fact of our identification with Christ in His death unto sin and in His resurrection unto life.
 In the second quote from Pink, he makes it clear that believers today are still at Mt.
 Sinai, not for salvation, but for sanctification (how to live the Christian life).

 J.C.
 Ryle says that we are to make every effort to obey the law "as a rule of life."
 To him, the law has a "spiritual use" as a means of sanctification.
 The Westminster Confession of Faith agrees: "Although true believers be not under the law as a covenant of works, to be thereby justified or condemned; yet it is of great use to them...as a rule of life" (Chapter XIX, Section VI).